 What role can schools play in developing young people’s social agency?

-Over the past few weeks 40 Year 4 pupils have been coming together for a series of RSA Academies RSA4 workshops that will see the pupil leaders develop character traits and practical skills to deliver positive social change in their communities and schools, through youth social action.
-It seems only fitting then that in the […]See more
+Over the past few weeks 40 Year 4 pupils have come together for a series of RSA4 workshops that have centred on developing character traits and soft skills to deliver positive social change through youth social action.
+It seems only fitting that in the same timeframe we’ve seen the recent Schools Strike 4 Climate movement […]See more

 ‘Arts and creativity’ and ‘world beyond school’ commitments

 As part of the evolving journey of RSA Academies and our relationship with our schools and the communities they serve, we have been exploring our ‘distinctiveness’ and asking, ‘what makes an RSA school?’
 As a considered response to this we have created two school-wide ‘commitments’; one that relates to the arts, creativity and cultural education […]See more